revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 models (see equation [margeLike]), thus we must resort to numerical integration methods to estimate or approximate these values.
-In this exercise, we will estimate the marginal likelihood for each partition scheme using both the stepping-stone {% cite Xie2011} {% cite Fan2011 %} and path sampling estimators {% cite Lartillot2006} {% cite Baele2012 %}.
+In this exercise, we will estimate the marginal likelihood for each partition scheme using both the stepping-stone {% cite Xie2011 Fan2011 %} and path sampling estimators {% cite Lartillot2006 Baele2012 %}.

 Substitution Models
 -------------------